 It is also important to recognize that the knee was not designed to rotate much.
 While a little bit of rotation is necessary for any movement in the knee to happen, it should not become a primary movement.
 Rotation is supposed to happen much more in the pelvis & hips, foot & ankle and trunk & torso.
 Any rotation in the knee should be minimal and only as a result of transferring that movement to the joints above and/or below, depending on the task at hand.
 If life was straight forward all the time, then things would be easier on us (pun intended).
 But it isn’t.
 In fact, our daily lives are filled with bending, extending, rotating, speeding up, slowing down, etc. It is within this variability of tasks, movement and speed that things can start to go awry if we are not well-prepared for it.

 The knee is also positionally dependent.
 This means that its optimal performance is dependent on the position of the structures above and below.
-If the pelvis & hips and foot & ankle do not have adequate mobility and are not able to effectively move and shift weight fairly evenly side-to-side, then this load gets transferred elsewhere and the knee is a common area for this to occur.
+If the pelvis & hips and foot & ankle do not have adequate mobility and are not able to effectively move and shift weight symmetrically side-to-side, then this load gets transferred elsewhere and the knee is a common area for this to occur.
 Over time, this imbalance will allow for some structures to get compressed and other tissue to get stretched out.
 This can result in damage or long-term changes in these structures.
 The knee just doesn’t respond well to this kind of torque.